dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 #### Segment area

-When data is available for number of nuclei, explore this variables, there should be correlation between both, but all this should be guided by your biological expectations (Cell type, tissue, phenotype)
+When the number of nuclei is available, explore this variables.
+There should be correlation between number of nuclei and segment area, but all this should be guided by your biological expectations (Cell type, tissue, phenotype)

 ``` r
 QC_histogram(sData(geomxdt), "area", col_by, QC_params$minArea, scale_trans = "log10") +